internetarchive/fifthelephant2012-presentation/arch.md

 * No air conditioning
 * Fits in a shipping container.
 * Currently 4 data centres - 1300 nodes, 11000 spinning disks
-* 2.4 PB for the wayback machine.
-* 1.7 PB for Books/video/audio collections.
-* 5.8 PB Total used storage.

 ----